galexrt/goytdler/README.md

 # goytdler

-Simple webinterface to use youtube-dl.
+Simple webapp to use `youtube-dl`.